Estrogen is a generic term for estrus-producing compounds; the female sex hormones, which include the following:

 - Mammary glands - estrogen forms unique complexes with other hormones in the breast and is responsible for growth of the breasts during adolescence, the pigmentation of the nipples, and the eventual cessation of the flow of milk.

 Effect of estrogen on physical structure

 Estrogen influences the structural differences between the male and female bodies, for example in females:7

 - Bones are smaller and shorter, the pelvis is broader, and the shoulders are narrower

-- Body is more curved and contoured because of fatty tissue that covers the muscles, breasts, buttocks, hips, and thighs.
-Estrogen helps decelerate height increase in females during puberty, accelerates burning of body fat and reduces muscle bulk
+- Body is more curved and contoured because estrogen increases fat storage around the hips and thighs.
+Estrogen helps decelerate height increase in females during puberty, and increases sensitivity to insulin (which influences a person's amount of body fat and lean muscle)

 - Body hair is finer and less pronounced, and the scalp hair is usually more permanent